 Top 3 Content Management Systems

 It started out as a very simple blogging platform and eventually grew to be one of the most powerful CMS’ we have today.
 It has an administration interface that is simple and intuitive that it can be used easily by over millions of bloggers who in turn translate it to an extended version of WordPress.
 It can accommodate a number of authors at the same time, it is capable of SEO, It has an expansive library of plugins, it can be customized according to choice and it has over 27000+ free plugins to its name.

 An award-winning CMS, Joomla enables us to build pretty powerful online applications.
 It comes with several aspects like ease of use and extensibility etc. One of the most popular CMS’ that is available so freely in the market is the model-view-controller for web-application framework and can be used independently on the CMS.
 Specifically, the advantages of Joomla are variability in extension, capability for content management, a strong and robust developer community and over 7000+ free plugins.
 The disadvantage is that it lacks any capability for SEO.
 It has only limited access to the control list and not completely intuitive.

 The popular website created using Joomla is that of Harvard University and MTV Greece.

 Easily one of the most functional open source platforms for CMS that is available today.
 It allows for easy editing of the editing directly on the page.
 This, in turn, is extended with the use of various modules.
 Drupal is flexible, powerful, it is stable and SEO-capable, and comes with over 24,000 free plug-ins.
 The disadvantages are that it comes with a very steep learning curve.
 It has very few choices for themes and very few free plugins and superior quality-wise.
-Some of the best websites created out of Drupal are White House, Taboola, The Economist.
+Some of the best websites created out there are White House, Taboola.